demisto/content/Packs/Slack/Integrations/SlackV3/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### mirror-investigation
 ***
-Mirrors the investigation between Slack and the Demisto War Room.
+Mirrors the investigation between Slack and the Cortex XSOAR War Room.

 #### Base Command